 Considering country bedding look, we recommend to choose bright colours or pastels.

 We have sheets in a range of leading brands, such as:

 You can also check selection range of Linen house brand.

 What is the difference between a fitted sheet and a flat sheet?

 When making up your perfect bed, it is necessary to consider your perfect bedding combination, and that may include one or both kinds of bed sheet.
 The two types of bed sheet are a fitted sheet which has elasticated corners that are designed to be pulled over a mattress to ensure a snug, secure fit, and a flat sheet which is a simple rectangular sheet of fabric, that is designed to lie flat on top of the fitted sheet.

 Traditionally, fitted sheets or bottom sheets used to cover and protect the mattress, and are the sheets that lie directly on top of when you are sleeping.
-Depending on season and personal preference you may also place a fitted sheet over a combination of mattress protectors, underlays or toppers and electric blankets in addition to your mattress.
+Depending on season and personal preference you may also place a fitted sheet over a combination of mattress protector or mattress cover, underlays or matress topper and electric blankets in addition to your mattress.
 Also, if you are having trouble folding and storing your fitted sheet, see our top tips here.

 Do you need a flat sheet as well as a fitted sheet?